python/mypy/docs/source/command_line.rst

 .. option:: --warn-redundant-annotation

-    This flag will make mypy report an error whenever your code uses an unnecessary annotation in an assignment that can safely be removed.
+    This flag will make mypy report an error when a function local variable uses an unnecessary annotation in an assignment that can safely be removed.

 .. option:: --warn-redundant-casts